lasti15/RoVi2-PickHandProject/hwcomponents/caros_robotiq/mainpage.md

 The Robotiq2 hand has one joint, the Robotiq3 has four.
 Therefore all service calls expecting input of type Q need to be provided one or four dimensional Qs.
 All Q values should be between 0 and 255 both values inclusive (see Robotiq datasheets, SDU's robotiq2 controller version 3.0 - http://support.robotiq.com/download/attachments/1181172/2-FINGER-85-130206.pdf?version=1&modificationDate=1407264261000 robotiq3 version S-6 - http://support.robotiq.com/download/attachments/1181172/IMB-311012.pdf?version=1&modificationDate=1351707795000 ).

+Clients can make use of the @ref caros::GripperSIProxy to communicate with this node.

 # Requirements #
 RobWorkHardware with the *robotiq* component enabled, is required and can be obtained from http://www.robwork.dk